zaini/zaini-template/README.md

 ## Notes

-- **Production Database**: For production, switch from SQLite to PostgreSQL as Vercel does not support SQLite.
+- **Production Database**: ~~For production, switch from SQLite to PostgreSQL as Vercel does not support SQLite.~~ This template uses PostgreSQL by default.
+You can use [dumbgress](https://github.com/zaini/dumbgres) to easily set up local PostgreSQL databases for development.
+There is a branch for this repo which uses SQLite if you prefer that.
 - **Seed File**: The `seed.ts` file is included to help you seed the database with initial data.

 ## Useful Links